 Our compensation committee approves, administers and interprets our executive compensation and benefit policies, including our 1999 Stock Plan, our 2007 Equity Incentive Plan and our short-term compensation, long-term incentives and benefits programs.
-Our compensation committee is appointed by our board of directors, and consists entirely of directors who are "outside directors" for purposes of Section 162(m) of the Internal Revenue Code and "non-employee directors" for purposes of Rule 16b-3 under the Securities Exchange Act of 1934, as amended.
+Our compensation committee is appointed by our board of directors, and consists entirely of directors who are "outside directors" for purposes of Section 162(m) of the Internal Revenue Code and "non-employee directors" for purposes of Rule 16b-3 under the Exchange Act.
 Our compensation committee is comprised of Messrs.
 Berman, Henderson and Wilson, and is chaired by Mr. Henderson.
+Messrs.
+Berman and Wilson are not standing for re-election at the expiration of their terms at our 2008 annual meeting.